wnfs-wg/spec/spec/private-wnfs.md

 ## 3.2 Cleartext Files

 The decrypted (cleartext) file layer is very straightforward: it follows the exact interface as public WNFS files and directories.
 The primary difference is that while the public file system MUST form a DAG by its hash-linked structure, special care MUST be taken so that the private file system does not form pointer cycles.
+These cycles can be detected by checking the name accumulator relationships between parent directories and their children.
+The child's accumulator needs to be an extension of the parent's accumulator.

 # 4 Private Path Representation